pranav-ti/SecurePass_Vault/README.md

     Never share your master password

-    Database is stored locally at data/password_vault.db
+    Database is stored locally at "password_vault.db"

     All passwords and security answers are hashed using bcrypt